freenas/freenas-docs/userguide/vms.rst

 The Rancher VM requires 2 GiB of RAM while running.

-.. index: Create the Rancher VM
+.. index:: Create the Rancher VM
 .. _Create the Rancher VM:

 Create the Rancher VM